 Complementing the sustainability taxonomy defined by Regulation (EU) 2020/852, Delegated Regulation (EU) 2021/2139 has set out the technical screening criteria for determining under which conditions an economic activity qualifies as contributing substantially to climate change mitigation or climate change adaptation and establish that such economic activity does not cause significant harm to any one of the environmental objectives set out in the Regulation.
-It will thus allow banks to test their "transition capacity" and identify: i) transition or adaptation financing needs of banks' counterparties (how much counterparties need to invest for transition) and ii) the most vulnerable exposures from a transition and adaptation perspective.
-The technical screening criteria for the remaining EU Taxonomy objectives are expected in 2022.
+It will thus allow banks to test their "transition capacity" and identify: i) transition or adaptation financing needs of banks' counterparties

+(how much counterparties need to invest for transition) and ii) the most vulnerable exposures from a transition and adaptation perspective.
+On 30 March 2022, the recommendations for the final technical screening criteria for the remaining EU Taxonomy objectives were published by the Platform for Sustainable Finance.